Developing this site has cost a great deal of money, and it costs still more to keep it alive

 The organisation responsible for overseeing Barbershop singing and development in North America is the Barbershop Harmony Society (BHS).
 It organises an annual convention and competition for quartets and choruses, which has become the de facto world championships for the art form.
 Groups from affiliate organisations in other countries are also invited to compete.
 Contestants must adhere to strict rules governing their performance style and the musical structure and subject material of their chosen songs.

-The female counterpart to the Barbershop Harmony Society is Sweet Adelines International (SAI).
+The female counterparts to the Barbershop Harmony Society include Sweet Adelines International (SAI), Harmony, Inc (HI), and others.
 Mixed (male and female) Barbershop groups exist, but are not common.

 SATB stands for "Soprano, Alto, Tenor, Bass (or Baritone)" - the names of the voice parts of a typical four-part mixed-gender (female/male) a cappella quartet or choir.
 SATB groups sing a wide variety of a cappella music, not just Barbershop